Wednesday, November 30, 2011

 Part 3: The Back Panel

-- Cut the remaining king sheet to the proper length of the comforter (again, mine was 89 x 89” including seam allowance
+- Cut the remaining sheet to the proper length of the comforter (again, mine was 89 x 89” including seam allowance

 - Take the extra fabric from the first two sheets.
 There should be enough left over to make a top panel.
 I made the top panel 1½ feet long by 89” wide